drseg/swift-fsm/README.md

 }
 ```

-SwiftFSM (with additional code for context):
+Swift FSM (with additional code for context):

 ```swift
 import SwiftFSM